Projects

 To add notes to a project:

-- First, scroll down to the "Notes" heading, and click the "Edit" button:
+1. First, scroll down to the "Notes" heading, and tap the "Edit" button:

-- Once the panel slides out on the right, type out the notes you'd like to share with this project's people.
+2. Once it slides out on the right, type out the notes you'd like to share with the project's people.

-- To learn more about formatting with Markdown, click the question mark button:
+4. To learn more about formatting with Markdown, tap the question mark button:

-- Once you've finished typing your notes, click: Save
+5. Once you've finished typing your notes, tap: Save

 Keep in mind that:

-- You can type in as many notes as you like, and you can keep coming back anytime, to add more notes.
+• You can type in as many notes as you want, and you can keep coming back anytime, to add more notes.

 To learn more: